methodicalcloud/methodicalcloud-site/content/blog/what-im-not-automating-yet.md

 ## Here’s What I’m Holding Off On

-### 1. Parts of My Home Assistant Setup
+### 1. Early Product Features & User Flows

-Could I automate more lights, fans, or even daily schedules?
+Could I automate every onboarding step, error handler, and notification?
 Sure.
-But I’m still learning how the house _feels_ in different seasons and times of day.
-Until I get that rhythm, I’d rather keep the control manual.
+But I'm still learning how users actually interact with the product in real scenarios.
+Until I see those patterns clearly, I'd rather keep certain touchpoints manual.

 And honestly?
-Sometimes flipping a switch is exactly the feedback I need.
+Sometimes clicking through a flow yourself is exactly the feedback you need.

-### 2. CyberVault Code Sync & Pipelines
+### 2. Internal Development Pipelines

-The urge to wire it all up is strong, but that doesn’t mean it’s wise.
-This environment is highly sensitive, with hardware not even fully deployed.
-Instead of overengineering a brittle pipeline, I’m focusing on:
+The urge to wire up full CI/CD automation is strong, but that doesn't mean it's wise—especially when requirements are still shifting.
+Instead of overengineering a brittle pipeline too early, I'm focusing on:

-- Modular code
+- Modular, testable code
-- Manual transfers where needed
+- Manual deployments where needed
 - Clarity in every step

-This keeps things nimble and reduces rework as constraints shift.
+This keeps things nimble and reduces rework as constraints evolve.

-### 3. My Own Publishing Workflow
+### 3. Publishing Workflow

 Yes, this blog could be fully automated, from Obsidian to GitHub to production.